Albio-dev/SON_pyspark/README.md

 ```shell
 python Frequent_Itemset_local.py
 ```
-You can change the selected dataset in the script `Frequent_Itemset_local.py`: 0 for travel reviews, 1 for online retail (line X)
+You can change the selected dataset in the script `Frequent_Itemset_local.py`: 0 for travel reviews, 1 for online retail (line 106)

 Execution informations can be found in the file `logs/SON.log`.

 ## Run with data stored on MongoDB
 For a MongoDB execution, the following steps are required:
-1. Load the data into the database with the scripts present in the folder dataset_importers/:
+1. Load the data into the database with the scripts present in the folder `dataset_importers/`:
 ```shell
 python dataset_importers/import_travel_reviews.py
 ```